aptos-foundation/AIPs/TEMPLATE.md

  > Which audiences are impacted by this change?
 What type of action does the audience need to take?
  > What might occur if we do not accept this proposal?
+ > List out other AIPs this AIP is dependent on
 ...

 ## Alternative solutions